Donald G. Jackson: Diary of a Michigan Migrant Film Worker

 Diary of a Michigan Migrant Film Worker was released in May 2011.

-You can also order a copy by clicking on the poster or the title below.
+You can order a copy of the movie by clicking on the title below.